Mana-123885/JanMitra-Interactive-Election-Education-Live-Election-Assistant/README.md

 - **Polling Day Simulator**: A first-person simulation that prepares voters for the physical experience at the booth, including queue rules and EVM usage.
 - **Civic Assistant (Chatbot)**: A keyword-driven AI that provides instant answers to frequently asked questions about ECI rules and procedures.
 - **Myth vs Fact**: An interactive module where users "reveal" the truth behind common election misconceptions, earning rewards for their curiosity.
-- **Live Tracker**: Provides a structured view of historical and upcoming election phases, maintaining user engagement outside of active voting periods.
+- **Live Tracker**: Fetches real-time news updates via RSS feeds to provide structured information on historical and upcoming election phases.

 ## 📝 Assumptions Made

 1.  **Authorized Content**: All educational content is assumed to be derived from the Election Commission of India (ECI) and the Constitution of India.
-2.  **Offline Access**: We assume users may have limited internet connectivity; hence, the entire learning suite and database are local.
+2.  **Hybrid Access**: While the core suite is local for fast performance, the app can fetch live news when internet is available.
 3.  **Target Audience**: Designed for both first-time voters (18-21) needing basic guidance and experienced voters looking to deepen their civic knowledge.
-4.  **Device Compatibility**: Assumed to run on standard Windows/Linux/MacOS desktops with Python 3.x support.
+4.  **Cloud & Browser Ready**: Optimized for deployment on platforms like Google Cloud Shell and accessible via any modern web browser.

 ---

 ## 🛠️ Technology Stack
-- **Language**: Python 3.10+
+- **Backend**: Python 3.10+ with Flask
-- **UI Framework**: CustomTkinter (Premium Modern GUI)
+- **Frontend**: HTML5, Vanilla CSS3 (Glassmorphism), JavaScript (SPA Architecture)
 - **Database**: SQLite3 (Local persistence)
-- **Dependencies**: Pillow (Image processing), Requests (Future API expansion)
+- **APIs/Services**: Feedparser (Live News), Flask-CORS

 ## 📦 Installation & Setup
 1. Clone the repository.